Sign In Register

 Healthcare Facilities37

-Bowman has an average annual temperature of 54°F (12°C).
+Bowman experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 33°F in January while summers reach 73°F in July.
-Annual precipitation is 62.6 inches.
+The area gets 298 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 62.6 inches (wetter than the 38-inch national average).
+The area receives 14.1 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 1,817 feet.

 Temperature